Skip to main content

 • Playlist placements included in the campaign

-Spotify’s algorithms — like Release Radar, Discover Weekly, and Spotify Radio — promote tracks when they detect strong listener engagement.
+Spotify’s recommendation systems — such as Release Radar, Discover Weekly, and Radio — may promote your track when strong listener engagement is detected.

 • Saves and playlist adds